amy-huang/ScienceInAmerica/README.md

 Scientists do science, and they are almost always trained in graduate school.

+Funded by large organizations.

+# What

+Different fields of study based on resource bundling.

+# Why

+Applications for the betterment of society - controversies, criticism.

+# Todo

 This project will attempt to explain in words and with web visualizations why and how that happens.
 I will cover
 - what fields count as "science"